10 Must-Dos in the Fiordland National Park

 1. Cruise in Doubtful Sound

-Location: Trips depart from Lake Manapouri, about 20 mintues drive down State Highway 95 from Te Anau.
-Alternatively, there is the option to be picked up from Te Anau with some tours.
+Location: Trips depart from Lake Manapouri with Real Journeys, about 20 minutes drive down State Highway 95 from Te Anau.
+Alternatively, there is the option to be picked up from Te Anau with Real Journeys.

 2. Tramp the Hollyford Track

 To explore one of the best-loved wilderness environments in New Zealand and get to those hard-to-reach places, it’s best done on foot.
 Fiordland National Park has the country’s top multi-day hikes but at the top of our hiking list, we’ve put the Hollyford Track!
 Whatever multi-day hike you do in Fiordland National Park, chances are you’re going to be mind-blown by the scenery, so that just leaves the cost and popularity of the track to take into consideration when choosing a tramp.
 With less expensive hut accommodation than the Great Walks, less promotion, but still well-maintained facilities, you’re likely to find organising your 4-6 day hiking experience pretty straight-forward.
 For the rest, just enjoy the amazing environment.

 Location: The Hollyford Track starts at the Lower Hollyford Road, a side road off the Milford Sound Road about 87km from Te Anau.
 The track can be walked as a return track or transport can be organised at either end.
 Guided hikes and helicopter transfers are also available.

 3. Do the Milford Sound Road trip